-When a partner has a Fixed Mindset or when she feels he’s too good -or people think he’s too good-, she will try to make him look bad as a way of re-balancing the relationship.
+When she feels he’s too good -or people think he’s too good-, she will try to make him look bad as a way of re-balancing the relationship (check combative relationships).

 Note she says “she would have said yes to anyone”, basically communicating to him “you’re not special”.
 Super mean.
 And later on she says she sometimes feels like taking a plane and running away.

 A combative attitude is a major dating mistake because it never gives you the chance to:

 - Dare Greatly and open yourself up to love once you’re already in a relationship.

 Because players do stop playing (and many player-seeming men are much less players than you’d think), falling in love is not that bad and, last one, I can guarantee you that “not being good enough” is way more often in your head than anywhere else.
 If it were otherwise, he wouldn’t be spending time with you.